Crackdown on ticket scalpers

-The government has proposed new rules to clean up the ticket resale industry.
+New rules on the way to clean up the ticket resale industry.

 Price caps on resold tickets are among measures announced by the government to finally rein in ticket scalpers.

-We’ve been campaigning for a clampdown on the ticket resale industry and are welcoming the proposed changes.
+We’ve been campaigning for a shake-up of the ticket resale industry and welcome the proposed changes.

 Our 2017 investigation, with Australian consumer organisation Choice, found many people had been taken for a ride by ticket resale websites.

-Other measures announced here include requiring sellers to display specific information about their tickets and a ban on ticket-buying bots, which are used to buy large quantities of tickets that are resold to consumers at huge mark-ups.
+Other measures announced include requiring sellers to display details of their tickets and a ban on ticket-buying bots.
+Bots are used to buy large quantities of tickets, which are then resold to consumers at huge mark-ups.